anandakbari/Quiz_platform/README.md

 ## License

-MIT License - feel free to use this project for learning or as a base for your own quiz application.
+MIT License - feel free to use this project for learning or as a base for your own quiz application. anand